thewoolleyman/workspaces-server-setup/server_hardware_and_network_info.md

-# Server hardware and comwork info
+# Server hardware and network info

 # Table of contents